Aizhamal2312/TF-Project/README.md

 cd test-project         # Changes directory to application module       directory

-terraform init          # Initialises Terraform
+terraform init          # Initializes Terraform

 teraform plan           # Previews the output of the application